honungsburk/thecrimsonking/src/OdetoaPrincess.markdown

 # Ode to a Princess

-Princess — from which spring did you sprung?
+Princess, from which spring did you sprung?
 Yesteryear, like a flood down rolling mountains,
 or tomorrow bursting from a soaking tongue.
-You — the most oozing of youthful fountains,
+You, the most oozing of youthful fountains,
 the prized picture in my crystal ball.
 Favorite niece, sweet child of mine,
 my youth, my home, my love, my crown!